Simulation: Improving patient safety

-Patient safety is a concern in the medical industry.
-Patients have been known to suffer injuries and even death due to management error, and lack of using best standards of care and training.
-According to Building a National Agenda for Simulation-Based Medical Education (Eder-Van Hook, Jackie, 2004), "a health care provider's ability to react prudently in an unexpected situation is one of the most critical factors in creating a positive outcome in medical emergency, regardless of whether it occurs on the battlefield, freeway, or hospital emergency room."
-Eder-Van Hook (2004) also noted that medical errors kill up to 98,000 with an estimated cost between $37 and $50 million and $17 to $29 billion for preventable adverse events dollars per year.

-Simulation is being used to study patient safety, as well as train medical professionals.
+Simulation is used to study patient safety, as well as train medical professionals.
 Studying patient safety and safety interventions in healthcare is challenging, because there is a lack of experimental control (i.e., patient complexity, system/process variances) to see if an intervention made a meaningful difference (Groves & Manges, 2017).
 An example of innovative simulation to study patient safety is from nursing research.
 Groves et al. (2016) used a high-fidelity simulation to examine nursing safety-oriented behaviors during times such as change-of-shift report.

 However, the value of simulation interventions to translating to clinical practice are is still debatable.
 As Nishisaki states, "there is good evidence that simulation training improves provider and team self-efficacy and competence on manikins.
 There is also good evidence that procedural simulation improves actual operational performance in clinical settings."
 However, there is a need to have improved evidence to show that crew resource management training through simulation.
 One of the largest challenges is showing that team simulation improves team operational performance at the bedside.
 Although evidence that simulation-based training actually improves patient outcome has been slow to accrue, today the ability of simulation to provide hands-on experience that translates to the operating room is no longer in doubt.

 One of the largest factors that might impact the ability to have training impact the work of practitioners at the bedside is the ability to empower frontline staff (Stewart, Manges, Ward, 2015).
-Another example of an attempt to improve patient safety through the use of simulations training is patient care to deliver just-in-time service or/and just-in-place.
-This training consists of 20 minutes of simulated training just before workers report to shift.
-One study found that just in time training improved the transition to the bedside.
-The conclusion as reported in Nishisaki (2008) work, was that the simulation training improved resident participation in real cases; but did not sacrifice the quality of service.
-It could be therefore hypothesized that by increasing the number of highly trained residents through the use of simulation training, that the simulation training does, in fact, increase patient safety.